Thunderbird (Neal Shaara): Psylocke

 While with the X-Men, Thunderbird struggles with his fear of killing or hurting someone with his plasma.
 In addition, he also falls in love with the X-Man Psylocke, even though she is in a relationship with Archangel.
 Thunderbird and Psylocke often engage in flirtatious behavior in front of Archangel, who makes his displeasure felt to Thunderbird.
 The couple eventually breaks up, and Psylocke pursues a romantic relationship with Thunderbird.

-Thunderbird becomes friends with Colossus, who like him, has also lost his brother.
-He also introduces him to the game of cricket.
-During one of their conversations, he says that though he is happy with Psylocke, he still retains his feelings for Karima, who is a Prime Sentinel.

-Thunderbird's lack of control over his powers often causes problems during combat.
-He refrains from using them on his opponents due to the fear of killing them.
-Archangel mocks him and questions his place in the X-Men.

 X-Treme X-Men

 For a short while, Thunderbird and five other X-Men form a splinter group of X-Men dubbed the X-Treme X-Men, cutting all ties with the rest of the team while searching for Destiny's diaries.
-He trains with Psylocke to gain better control of his powers, and learns to use only a small amount of plasma to blind or singe his opponents.
-Psylocke dies at the hands of Vargas, leaving behind a grief-stricken Thunderbird.
+He trains with Psylocke to gain better control of his powers, and learns to use only a small amount of plasma to blind or singe opponents.
+Psylocke is later killed by Vargas, leaving behind a grief-stricken Thunderbird.
+The X-Men are later joined by Lifeguard, who enters a relationship with Thunderbird.

-For a time he is seen working with the X-Man from the future, Lucas Bishop, who also possesses energy-related powers, in an attempt to overcome his fears and gain greater control over his powers.
-He comes to think of Bishop as his mentor.
-After Psylocke's death, he begins questioning the purpose of his life.
-Bishop tells him that while none of the X-Men are mentioned in the history books of his time, Neal is, a revelation that greatly motivates him.

-During this time, he also visits the ruins of Genosha, which was devastated in a Sentinel attack.

-Relationship with Lifeguard

-Some time after, Neal started a relationship with Heather Cameron, also known as Lifeguard.
-She and her brother Davis (who would become Slipstream) join the offshoot group of the X-Men.
-After the inter-dimensional Invasion at Madripoor by the villain Khan, Thunderbird and Lifeguard leave to search for Slipstream, who has left the team.

 X-Corporation

-Neal and Heather later appear as members of the X-Corporation in Singapore.
-Following a synchronized attack on several of the X-Corporation offices after the catastrophic events of M-Day, Cyclops calls for the organization to disband.
+Thunderbird and Lifeguard join the organization X-Corporation in Singapore.
+Following a synchronized attack on several of the X-Corporation offices after the catastrophic events of M-Day, Cyclops calls for X-Corporation to disband.
+During the Krakoan Age, Thunderbird applies to rejoin X-Corporation.